mr2raccoon/caactus/README.md

 ## 7.10 Summary Statistics
 1. Go to the `Summary Statistics` tab in the caactus GUI.
 2. Change the variable names to `['condition1','condition2']` .
+3. You may also change the colors change the default `{'resting': '#FE6100', 'swollen': '#648FFF', 'germling': '#785EF0', 'hyphae': '#DC267F'}` to `{'resting': 'yellow', 'swollen': 'cyan', 'germling': 'blue', 'hyphae': 'magenta'}`
-3. When the file paths are correct, click ```Run```.
+4. When the file paths are correct, click ```Run```.
-4. Inspect the generated results.
+5. Inspect the generated results.
 The output generated will be
     - a) "df_summary_complete.csv" = .csv-table containing also "not usable" category,
     - b) "df_refined_complete.csv" = .csv-table without "not usable" category",
     - c) "counts.csv" dataframe used in PlnModelling